shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-standards.md

 ---
-Title : Microsoft Invest - Creative Standards Description : Xandr has foundational policies that all creative and inventory content must follow.
-Creatives that violate these
+title : Microsoft Invest - Creative Standards description : Learn about foundational policies that all creative and inventory content must follow.
 ---